openstack-k8s-operators/ci-framework/roles/libvirt_manager/README.md

       memory: (integer, RAM amount in GB.
 Optional, defaults to 2)
       cpus: (integer, amount of CPU.
 Optional, defaults to 2)
       nets: (ordered list of networks to connect to)
+      extra_disks_num: (integer, optional.
+Number of extra disks to be configured.)
+      extra_disks_size: (string, optional.
+Storage capacity to be allocated.
+Example 1G, 512M)
       target: (Hypervisor hostname you want to deploy the family on.
 Optional)
   networks:
     net_name: <XML definition of the network to create>